-SLPeers Mentorship Program, is where second-year students serve as mentors to the first year students.
+SLPeer Mentorship Program, where second-year students serve as mentors to the first year students.
 Our inaugural class created this mentor-mentee program for SBU and it was continued by the proceeding cohorts.
-The SLP Department arranges a minimum of two SLPeers events during each academic year.

 6.4 Research Opportunities

 Students interested in research opportunities outside of the requirements of the program, should contact their faculty advisor for additional information.